IsEnesEval/diagstandards/best_practices.md

 [compatible](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-compatibility.html)
 with the license you choose.
-To make it easier for others to use your code, consider adding a license that is commonly used in the community that you are developing your code in.
+To make it easier for others to use your code, consider adding a license that is commonly used in the community that you are developing your code in and/or compatible with any tools that you may want to integrate it with.
 For example, when developing in R, you may want to choose an (L)GPL license, while the Apache 2.0 license may be a suitable choice for Python code.
 See [choosealicense.com](https://choosealicense.com/) for an overview of the available